ITR13/MelonColliderMod/README.md

 **reenableAllColliders**: Renables previously disabled colliders.
 (Default: LAlt+R)
 **toggleXRay**: Disables all renderers except UI and those affected by other features of this mod.
 (Default: LAlt+F)
 **toggleInvisSee**: Enables renderers that were originally disabled (Default: Disabled)
 **regenAllColliderDisplays**: Visualizes all enabled colliders in the world.
-Laggy in big worlds.
+Really laggy in big worlds.
 (Default: LAlt+E)..
 **disableAllColliderDisplays**: Hides all visualized colliders.
 (Default: LAlt+T)
 **updateAllColliderDisplays**: Updates the position of all current visualizations and removes the ones that have dissappeared..
 (Default: Disabled)